-Original ideas have been of vital importance from the beginning.
+Original, marketable ideas are something that’s truly difficult to come by and as such, is something that the startup industry treasures.
 Today’s techno entrepreneurial world considers it precious to have patents, more so if it concerns a smartphone application.
 Thus it is very important to safeguard your app idea by getting it patented and save it from getting copied or misused.

-Once you refine your app, market copycats may, without law or say illegally, may feed off your distinct app idea.
+Once you refine your app, market copycats may, illegally, feed off your distinct app idea.
 This will reduce your net app profits in the longer run.
 But you need not worry as intellectual property laws will safeguard your app idea from illegal use and theft.
-There are trademarks and copyright laws, which protect your mobile app ideas.
+You can use trademarks and copyright laws to protect your mobile app ideas from ever getting plagiarized.

 What is Patent?